-This section of The Board of Education of Caroline County's (Board) financial report provides management's overview and analysis of the Board's financial performance for the fiscal year that ended on June 30, 2019.
-This discussion and analysis is intended to serve as an introduction to the financial statements that follow.
+This section of The Board of Education of Caroline County's financial report provides management's overview and analysis of the Board's financial performance for the fiscal year that ended on June 30, 2020.
+Please read this discussion and analysis in conjunction with the financial statements and the notes to the financial statements that follow.